shimaore/esl/README.md

 Install
 -------

+For the new, promise-based API:

+    npm install esl@1.0

+For the old, callback-based API:

-    npm install esl
+    npm install esl@0.3

 Overview
 --------

-This module is modelled after Node.js' own httpServer and client, with the addition of a promise-based API.
+This module is modelled after Node.js' own httpServer and client, and uses an event-driven interface wrapper inside a promise-based API.

 It offers two Event Socket handlers, `client()` and `server()`.